rocketacademy/bootcamp-4.1/javascript-basics/b.2-structuring-and-debugging-code/what-is-a-function.md

 We'll talk about a few strategies you can use to diagnose and correct errors.

-1. control flow checking - is our code even runnning?
+1. Control flow checking - is our code even runnning?

 Functions give us the ability to execute code in a certain order, from certain places in our code that we specify.
 If something in our code seems incomplete or wrong, one of the first things we can check is to see if it is running at all.